-- 4.12.5 Without prejudice to the provisions of 4.12.6 and 4.12.7, the degree certificate and the diploma supplement includes the 'summa cum laude' classification if the following conditions are met: - the weighted average for all components is 9.0 or higher; - all components have been completed with a minimum grade of 8.0; - the (weighted average) grade for the (major) research project (incl. master's thesis and oral presentation) is 9.0 or higher; and - the final examination was completed within two years. - the weighted average grade for all components of the programme excluding research projects and internships is 8.0 or higher; passes (V) and exemptions (VR) will not be taken into consideration; - the student has taken part in no more than 1 resit.
+4.12.5 Without prejudice to the provisions of 4.12.6 and 4.12.7, the degree certificate and the diploma supplement includes the 'summa cum laude' classification if the following conditions are met:

-The Board of Examiners sets corresponding conditions for part-time programmes.
+- the weighted average for all components is 9.0 or higher; - all components have been completed with a minimum grade of 8.0; - the (weighted average) grade for the (major) research project (incl. thesis/final report and oral presentation) is 9.0 or higher; and - the final examination was completed within two years. - the weighted average grade for all components of the programme excluding research projects and internships is 8.0 or higher; passes (V) and exemptions (VR) will not be taken into consideration; - the student has taken part in no more than 1 resit.

-4.12.6 The Board of Examiners may also decide to award a distinction in other, exceptional cases, on the condition that the weighted average grade does not differ by more than 0.5 from the grades stipulated in 4.12.4 and 4.12.5.
-This may involve such considerations as the student's development throughout his or her study programme, any exceptional performances on the part of the student in completing the final paper or thesis and any other relevant exceptional circumstances.
+The Board of Examiners sets corresponding conditions for part-time programmes, proportionate to the nominal duration of the study programme.

-4.12.7 If a student has been subject to disciplinary measures as a result of irregularity, fraud or plagiarism, he or she is not rewarded a distinction.
+- 4.12.6 The Board of Examiners may also decide to award a distinction in other, exceptional cases, on the condition that the weighted average grade does not differ by more than 0.5 from the grades stipulated in 4.12.4 and 4.12.5.
+This may involve such considerations as the student's development throughout his or her study programme, any exceptional performances on the part of the student in completing the final paper or thesis and any other relevant exceptional circumstances. - 4.12.7 If a student has been subject to disciplinary measures as a result of irregularity, fraud or plagiarism, as set out in the Rules and Regulations, he or she is not rewarded a distinction.